bake-bake-bake/bakeware/README.md

   so support for those platforms may not be far off)
 * [Zstd compression](https://en.wikipedia.org/wiki/Zstandard) for small binaries
 * Optional support for automatic software updates (work in progress)
-* Command line argument passing conveniences
+* Command-line argument passing conveniences
 * Lots of examples

 This README contains the basics of making your applications work with `Bakeware`